Table of Contents

 How to Store Biscotti

-Because these biscotti aren’t made with butter, they have a relatively long shelf life for homemade cookies.
+Because these biscotti aren’t made with butter, they have a relatively long shelf life.
 Here’s how to store them: Cool biscotti completely and store them at room temperature in airtight containers.
 They should stay fresh for about two weeks.
 For longer storage, wrap tightly and freeze for up to three months.Nutrition

 Nutrition information is automatically calculated, so should only be used as an approximation.